The science of intermittent fasting

 Concern over quantity of food

-The Dietitians Association of Australia also expresses concern about the diet’s focus on the quantity of food eaten rather than the quality.
-While you may be hitting your kilojoule target, you may not actually be meeting your required daily nutrient intake – something that could seriously affect your health in the long run.
+There is also concern about the diet’s focus on the quantity of food eaten rather than the quality.
+While you may be hitting your calorie target, you may not actually be meeting your required daily nutrient intake – something that could seriously affect your health in the long run.

 Although some studies suggest intermittent fasting may have health benefits, it’s important to note that most of this research has been done on animals and not humans, and therefore isn’t something we can rely on.